 Call a doctor if:

-You may want to seek medical assistance sooner if there is a strong family history of acne, you are emotionally affected by acne, or you developed acne at an early age.
+You may want to see a doctor sooner if you have a strong family history of acne, are emotionally affected by acne, or got acne at an early age.

 Watchful waiting is a wait-and-see approach.
 If you get better on your own, you won't need treatment.
 If you get worse, you and your doctor will decide what to do next.

 Mild acne, with a few pimples that clear up on their own, may not need any treatment.
-But if you are worried about how much you are breaking out, see your doctor.
+But if you are worried about how much you're breaking out, see your doctor.
 Getting medical treatment early may prevent acne from getting worse or from causing scars.

-When you see a doctor about acne, you'll have a physical exam, and your doctor will ask about your medical history.
+When you see a doctor about acne, you'll have a physical exam.
+Your doctor will ask you questions about your past and current health.
 Women may be asked questions about their menstrual cycles.
-This information can help your doctor find out if hormones are playing a role in a woman's acne.
+This information can help a doctor find out if hormones are playing a role in a woman's acne.

-You may need other tests if your doctor suspects that acne is a symptom of another medical problem (such as higher-than-normal amounts of testosterone in a woman).
+You may need other tests if your doctor suspects that acne is a symptom of another medical problem.
+These problems include higher-than-normal amounts of testosterone in a woman.

 Acne treatment depends on whether you have a mild, moderate, or severe type of acne.
-Sometimes your doctor will combine treatments to get the best results and to avoid developing drug-resistant bacteria.
-Treatment could include lotions or gels you put on blemishes or sometimes entire areas of skin, such as the chest or back (topical medicines).
+Sometimes a doctor will combine treatments to get the best results and to avoid developing drug-resistant bacteria.
+Treatment could include lotions or gels you put on blemishes or sometimes on entire areas of skin, such as the chest or back (topical medicines).
 You might also take medicines by mouth (oral medicines).

 Treatment for mild acne (whiteheads, blackheads, or pimples) may include: